-Removal of the wisdom teeth is something that a lot of people experience because their mouths may not have room for them.
+Removal of wisdom teeth is something that a lot of people experience because their mouths may not have room for them.
 However, the procedure often intimidates people because they fear getting their teeth pulled.
 Being aware of what happens during a wisdom teeth removal process can be helpful for someone who has an upcoming appointment or who has to prepare for one.
 Keep reading to find out more.

 Here we outline what to expect during the procedure so that you can be well prepared.